biocore/American-Gut/ipynb/primary-processing/8-per_participant_results.md

 ...     sample_ids : iterable
 ...
 A list of sample IDs of interest
 ...     paths : dict
 ...
 A dict of relevant paths.
-This is expected to contain the following ...         keys:
-...             {'site_table', 'site_dm', 'site_pc', 'full_table', 'full_md',
-...              'full_dm', 'full_pc', 'output_path'}
 ...
 ...
 Returns
 ...     -------